odamas/stat133-hws-fall17/Post_1/Post1_Olivier_Damas.md

     ##
     ##     smiths

-Use the following data set to work with tidyr
+Use the following dataset to work with tidyr

 ``` r
 #create this dataset